sporti1703/appdev-partner-technical-forum/app-2-cloud/README.md

 ![](images/dbcs.public.ip.png)

 Having all the necessary input run the script which will prepare the Database Cloud Service for Petstore demo application.
+If you have the default values just replace the correct IP address:

+	./prepareDBCS.sh system Welcome_1 ../cloud-utils/pk.openssh <YOUR_DBCS_PUBLIC_IP>

 The output should be similar to the following:

 	[oracle@localhost app-2-cloud]$ ./prepareDBCS.sh system <YOUR_DBCS_SYSTEM_PASSWORD ><YOUR_PRIVATEKEY_LOCATION> <YOUR_DBCS_PUBLIC_IP>
 	Enter passphrase for key '../pk.openssh':